risingwavelabs/helm-charts/docs/CONFIGURATION.md

 helm install --set tags.bundle=true risingwave risingwavelabs/risingwave
 ```

-It's also possible to control the enablement of etcd and MinIO sub-charts separately with `tags.etcd` and `tags.minio`.
+It's also possible to control the enablement of etcd and MinIO sub-charts separately with
+`tags.etcd` (deprecating),
-But note that `tags.bundle` must be `false` when you want such control.
+`tags.postgresql` and `tags.minio`.
+But note that `tags.bundle` must be `false` when you want such
+control.

 > [!TIP]
 >
-> etcd is recommended as the default meta store backend.
-Simply using the following values to deploy it with RisingWave
+> PostgreSQL is recommended as the default meta store backend.
+Simply using the following values to
-> so that you can focus on setting the state store.
+> deploy it with RisingWave so that you can focus on setting the state store.
 >
 > ```yaml
 > tags:
->   etcd: true
+>   postgresql: true
 > ```

 ### IAM Role for ServiceAccount (EKS) and Others